 Reels & rows

-As online slots have gotten more intricate over the years developers have pushed the boundaries by introducing more game reels, or allow more symbols to appear on rows, this allows for more active paylines, meaning much bigger wins in the long term.
+As online slots have gotten more intricate over the years developers have pushed the boundaries by introducing more game reels, more symbols, more paylines and therefore more winning combinations.

 Without paylines there are no winners!
-Paylines determine whether or not the combination of symbols that have landed on the reels are winning symbols.
+Paylines determine whether or not the symbols that have landed on the reels form a winning combination.

-Back when slot machines were first introduced they only had a single payline, players had to match three symbols along this payline to win money...
-Most modern online slots have anywhere between 10 and 243 paylines, that said, some slots offer up to 117,649 ways to win.
+Back when slot machines were first introduced they only had a single payline, players had to match three symbols along this middle payline to win money.

-Paylines can run in a number of different directions, usually they’re left to right, diagonally and in various zig zag patterns.
-The more ways to win a game has, the wilder the paylines can be, meaning symbols don’t always have to line up next to each other in order for players to win.
+Paylines can run in a number of different directions, usually from left to right, diagonally and in various zig zag patterns.
+The more ways to win a game has, the wilder the paylines can be, meaning symbols don’t always have to line up next to each other in order for players to register a win.

 Every single slot game will feature a range of different symbols that are unique to that game, each symbol is allocated a set value, with some symbols being worth more than others.

-Originally, slot machines used symbols such as horseshoes, diamonds, spades, hearts, and a bell.
+Originally, slot machines used symbols such as horseshoes, diamonds, spades, hearts, and bells.
 Over time these symbols evolved and fruit symbols were introduced such as cherries, watermelon, oranges, bananas, grapes, lemons and apples.

 When online slots became prevalent classic symbols still remained, but online slot developers would begin using iconography from playing cards such as the suits and pips.
 The suits used are Clubs, Diamonds, Hearts, Spades and the pips are 9, 10, Jack, Queen, King, Ace.

 Almost all games also feature two or three special symbols, these are wilds, scatters and bonus symbols.
-Wild symbols are symbols that will stand in for any symbol except for scatters, causing payline wins, scatter symbols trigger free spin bonus features and bonus symbols essentially do the same as scatters, but trigger a different bonus feature or a jackpot.
+Wild symbols are symbols that will stand in for any symbol (except for scatters) to help form a winning combination.
+Scatter symbols trigger free spins when a certain number of them land anywhere on the game reels, even outside of a winning payline.
+Bonus symbols essentially do the same as scatters, but trigger a different bonus feature or a jackpot.

 Bet level & coin value